gurambalavadze/near-integration-buttercms/README.md

 # NEAR Integration with ButterCMS

-In this project your will learn how to integrate NEAR protocol with ButterCMS by creating a simple blog system in which users can access to any articles by paying the author of the article certain amount of NEAR token.
+In this project you will learn how to integrate NEAR protocol with ButterCMS by creating a simple blog system in which users can access to any articles by paying the author of the article certain amount of NEAR token.
 This project is based on [ButterCMS React Starter Project](https://github.com/ButterCMS/react-starter-buttercms).

 ## NEAR Features